sarawakelection/sarawakelection.github.com/README.md

 - At the moment you can't place a marker on iOS.
 This needs to be fixed
 - Minify everything automatically
-- Search
+- Add Search
 - Auto assign LAT/LON to pre-selected cities
+- Display number of bribes per area
+- Display bribes as a browsable list

 For suggestions/improvement and bug reports please file an issue or email us at mapping@sarawakreport.org

+Created by <a href="http://goodcaesar.com">Good Caesar</a>

-Updated: 10 February 2013
+Updated: 22 February 2013